 · being less stuck in repeating patterns in your relationships

-· help with coming to terms with life changes such as the arrival of children, bereavement
+· help with coming to terms with life changes such as the arrival of children, bereavement, or separation

 · a more stable family life

 · an improved sexual relationship if this is needed

 Couple therapy helps those who are suffering from depression by reducing the kinds of things that make partners feel alone and distressed, or which push partners apart and make them feel angry with each other.
 It improves your relationship by helping you both to work together on the things that create unhappiness and to move on from stuck and sometimes hostile patterns of interaction.
 It helps you to understand each other at an emotional level as well as a practical one (how you feel and what you do).
 It gives you skills as well as understanding.
 This can lead to a happier and more fulfilling relationship in which differences between you are not so problematic.
 This relieves depression which in turn improves your relationship.
 This positive cycle improves mood and emotional well-being.

 Everyone’s therapy will be a bit different but couple therapy aims to help you and your partner explore and understand more about your difficulties, and then find solutions to them.
 Working together with a couple therapist, you will talk about the issues that trouble you and your partner.
 Together, you will explore new ways to relate to each other, gaining a greater understanding of your own and your partner’s feelings, and learning communication and problem solving skills if needed.
 Couple therapists know that depression can affect how people behave as well as how they feel, and they help couples to regain previous strengths as well as develop new ones.

 What can you expect of your couple therapist?